cu-psych-computing/cu-psych-comp-tutorial/content/tutorials/python/1-r2python-translation/2-intro-programming.md

 ```

+    True

 ```python
 print(var3)
 print(var4)
 ```

+    I like to boogie
+    True

 # Lists

-Lists in python are a rough equivalent of vectors in R. They are ordered sequences of data, and are defined by square brackets []
+Lists in Python are a rough equivalent of vectors in R. They are ordered sequences of data, and are defined by square brackets `[ ]`.

 If our basic datatypes are '1-dimensional', then lists containing numeric/boolean/string data are usually thought of as '2-dimensional'.